omeallynile/family-blog/src/content/blog/a-letter-to-our-unborn-child.md

 You’ll learn that you had humbled us much, much sooner.

-You’ll learn that from the moment you were born, you begun to teach us about the world, about life, about learning.
+You’ll learn that from the moment you were born, you began to teach us about the world, about life, about learning.

 You’ll learn that you’d taught us to be brave, how to be strong, that few things need us to be so serious.